Data-integrated neural networks for solving partial differential equations: Acknowledgments

 \section{Acknowledgments}

-This work was supported by NSFC Project (12431014), Project of Scientific Research Fund of the Hunan Provincial Science and Technology Department (2024ZL5017) and Guizhou Provincial Science and Technology Projects, China (No. QKHJC-ZK[2023]YB036).
+This work was supported by NSFC Project (12431014), Project of Scientific Research Fund of the Hunan Provincial Science and Technology Department (2024ZL5017), 111 Project (No.D23017) and Guizhou Provincial Science and Technology Projects, China (No.QKHJC-ZK[2023]YB036).